almereyda/awesome-starred/README.md

 - [Netflix/dispatch](https://github.com/Netflix/dispatch) - All of the ad-hoc things you're doing to manage incidents today, done for you, and much more!
 - [jupyterhub/binderhub](https://github.com/jupyterhub/binderhub) - Run your code in the cloud, with technology so advanced, it feels like magic!
 - [oguya/onadata](https://github.com/oguya/onadata) - Collect, Analyze and Share
-- [kobotoolbox/kobo-install](https://github.com/kobotoolbox/kobo-install) - A command-line installer for setting up and running KoBoToolbox on a remote server or local computer, using kobo-docker.
+- [kobotoolbox/kobo-install](https://github.com/kobotoolbox/kobo-install) - A command-line installer for setting up and running KoboToolbox on a remote server or local computer, using kobo-docker.
 - [LUKKIEN/wagtailformblocks](https://github.com/LUKKIEN/wagtailformblocks) - A Wagtail module that provides content blocks to display and process user defined forms
 - [coderedcorp/wagtail-flexible-forms](https://github.com/coderedcorp/wagtail-flexible-forms) - The future official Wagtail StreamField-based form builder
 - [aaronraimist/element-themes](https://github.com/aaronraimist/element-themes) - A place to share themes for Element (formerly Riot), PRs with new themes are welcome!